-Note: Reflects rates and fees in place as of December 2021.
-Some cities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graph above.
-In such situations, the user charge will not reflect the full cost of water, wastewater or stormwater services.
+Charts reflect rates and fees in place as of December 1, 2021.
+Some cities utilities use property tax revenue or other revenues to pay for part of the cost of water, wastewater, or stormwater services, as indicated by in the graphs.
+DC Water receives no tax-related or other revenues.
+Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.

-DC Water charges, without the benefits of CAP, are higher than the average of the universe of national and regional utilities that we survey each year on behalf of DC Water.
-Charges with CAP are much lower than average.
-Slide 24
+• Large National and Regional Utilities: DC Water charges, without the benefits of CAP, are higher than the average of the universe of national and regional utilities that we survey each year on behalf of DC Water.
+Charges with CAP are much lower than the average.